Panoramic Tour of Dublin City

 A great way to experience the Dublin pub scene and the rich heritage of Irish music is to venture on the Musical Pub-Crawl.

-The tour will be led by two professional musicians who will perform tunes and songs, while telling the story of Irish Music.
+Tours are led by professional musicians who will perform tunes and songs, while telling the story of Irish Music.
 The tours normally start in St John Gogarty’s Pub in Temple Bar.

-This can be changed to suit our groups requirements.
-Lasting 2 hours approximately, the group will have plenty of time to enjoy the music while enjoying a drink (in each pub of course!).
+Lasting 2 hours approximately, you will have plenty of time to enjoy the music while enjoying a drink (in each pub of course!).
 A must while in Dublin is to join a session in Temple Bar.

 On Day 3, you will depart Dublin for Cork via Tipperary